JPAL98/EDIFY-Latam/README.md

 **Finalized PRD**

-Overview & Goal
+Overview & Goal-
 The goal is for the AI to give you recommendations, also as a downloadable PDF, on the best way possible to maximize the school resources in order to integrate Education technology in Christ-centered schools in Latin America, based on which country’s national curricula the school is based.

-Core Feature (Implemented)
+Core Feature (Implemented)-
 The AI is working great, however, I will need people related to Edify (my capstone, and the people I am building this to) to check this prototype and see what else I need to add for the AI to do and what features should we add also.

-AI Specification
+AI Specification-
 The AI takes in:

 The user’s learning objectives